YasinEl/mzRAPP/README.md

 An overview of different benchmark key data is provided in the “View Benchmark” panel.
 The plots can be used to inspect different qualities of the dataset.
-A molecule not being detected does not necessarily mean that there is no peak, but that mzRAPP was not able to validate it.
+For information on the peak variables calculated please check `?mzRAPP::find_bench_peaks`.
+Also, please note that a molecule not being detected does not necessarily mean that there is no peak, but that mzRAPP was not able to validate it.
 This could happen since at least two isotopologues, fulfilling strict criteria regarding abundance, peak shape correlation, and the number of points per peak is required for a given molecule to be retained in the benchmark.
 To get a better overview of picked peaks two csv files as well as instructions for their application in Skyline can be exported.
 Those can (but do not have to) be used to generate a mirror image of the benchmark dataset in the free software, [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
 <br>